 "We have been able to meet all requirements as defined by the combatant commanders but we've had to tap into the pool of pilots that are associated with the operational airlift mission," he said.
 "So we are borrowing those guys in order to fly the other platforms."

 The Army's two major manned, fixed-wing missions are operational airlift and ISR.
 The Army has nearly 150 operational airlift aircraft around the world, but far fewer ISR aircraft.

-Due to studies suggesting the Army had too much operational support airlift capacity and the fact that the “vast majority” of the pilots flying aircraft for this mission resided in the Reserve component, the service decided to pool pilots from both the active and Reserve components who would be able to fly ISR aircraft when needed.
+Due to studies suggesting the Army had too much operational support airlift capacity and the fact that the "vast majority" of the pilots flying aircraft for this mission resided in the Reserve component, the service decided to pool pilots from both the active and Reserve components who that would be able to fly ISR aircraft when needed.